Silver mining: Silver sources

-Some ores are actually mined explicitly for their silver value vs the silver being a byproduct of other metals.
-However silver is only found rarely in a native form as nuggets, in placer deposits, and veins.
+Some ores are actually mined explicitly for their silver value vs. the silver being a byproduct of other metals.
+However, silver is only found rarely in a native form as nuggets, in placer deposits, and veins.

 Excavation

-Methods for mining silver depend on the grade of the ore, its depth, host rock, and other economic factors.
+Methods for mining silver change for every body of ore.
+The method that's chosen depends on the grade of the ore, the steepness and shape of the terrain, its depth, host rock, transportation availability, and other economic factors.
 Commonly, silver ore is obtained from open pit mines, and underground drifts and shafts.
 Explosives are frequently used to shatter veins into manageable pieces, which are transported via mine cars and then lifted to the surface.
-The process can be dangerous.
+This process can be dangerous.

 Ore processing

 Once removed from the mine, silver-containing ore is crushed (comminution) into a fine powder to expose individual grains to chemical processing.
-As a byproduct of mining of lead and copper, silver ores are often purified by froth flotation.
+As a byproduct of the mining of lead and copper, silver ores are often purified by froth flotation.
 After froth flotation, silver is extracted by a cyanide process, akin to technology used for gold extraction.
 In some cases, the ore is treated by smelting before cyanide treatment.
 Silver is also produced during the electrolytic refining of copper and by application of the Parkes process on lead ores.
 Commercial grade fine silver is at least 99.9 percent pure silver, and purities greater than 99.999 percent are available.

+Silver scrap processing

 Recycling

 About 5000 tons of silver are annually recovered from scrap.
-Jewelry, photographic film, silverware, coins, electronics are sources of recyclable silver.
+Jewelry, photographic film, silverware, coins, and electronics are sources of recyclable silver.
+However, jewelry and silverware are not as important of a source of recycled metal compared to electronics and photographic film.
+The main techniques to process silver scrap: electrolysis, metallic replacement, and precipitation.
+Electrolytic silver recovery refers to the process where silver cations are reduced to their metallic state, adhering to an electrode.

+In metallic replacement, a solution of silver thiosulfate is converted to the metallic state by the action of a solid reducing agent, such a steel wool.
+The equipment in this process is commonly referred to as "metallic recovery cartridges".

+Precipitation refers to the process of extracting silver from silver-rich solutions.
+This technique uses precipitating agents to form silver sulfide in the solution.
+The precipitation method is not extensively utilized due to the fact that excess sulfide can result in the release of toxic gas.

 Production areas

 The principal sources of silver are copper, copper-nickel, gold, lead, and lead-zinc ores obtained from Canada, Mexico, Poland, Peru, Bolivia, Australia and the United States.

-Mexico was the world's largest silver producer in 2014, producing 5,000 metric tons (161 million troy ounces), 18.7 percent of the 26,800 tonne (862 million troy ounce) production of the world.
+Mexico was the world's largest silver producer in 2014, producing 5,000 metric tons (161 million troy ounces), 18.7 percent of the 26,800 tonnes (862 million troy ounce) production of the world.

+Silver mining companies

+Silver mining companies engage in the discovery and production of silver.
+While these companies prioritize in silver, many of them also engage in other metals such as gold, palladium, lead, and zinc.